louis-prudhomme/ace-of-diamonds/README.md

 $ ./diamonds.bash --input "~/Musics/To/Transcode" -output "~/Musics/Transcoded" -codec vorbis
 ```

-Other parameters and options are available ; use the `--help` to learn everything about it.

-**WARNING**: during execution, some files will crash ffmpeg, thus crashing the script, which will stop execution.
+**WARNING**: during execution, some files **will** crash ffmpeg, thus crashing the script, which will stop execution.

 ### Clubs

 Helps you sort OGG and Flac music files in your filesystem, according to their music tags.

 Invoke the script with the `input` and `output` parameters (at least).